wadehuber/codeexamples/linux/setup.md

 - An [introduction to using the Linux command line for compiling C code](https://youtu.be/jCbawRqwWXU) (8:00)

 At the end of this page are more specific directions for editing, compiling, and running C code on the classroom VMs, but the steps are similar on any of the below.
 Once you have your environment set up and know which directories to get to then there isn't much difference between working on any of the system.s

-No matter what environment you use, make sure you install `gcc`, `g++`, `make`, and (for CSC220) `gdb`.
-You may have to choose those separately during Cygwin or Linux installation.
-If you forget, you can always install them later - consult the documentation for your system.
-You will also need an editor.
-For Cygwin, Linux on Windows 10, or MacOS you can use whatever editor you prefer (Vim, Notepad++, Visual Studio Code, etc.).
-On Linux I recommend Gedit or Vim.

 I will be using all 4 of the environments listed above in my examples and I use either [Visual Studio Code](https://code.visualstudio.com/) or [Vim](https://www.vim.org/download.php) as my editor.